Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Generator changes

+* Added support for map views showing a list of markers for multiple geographical entities (#1212).
 * Fixed empty list settings for revision handling if an application contains multiple loggable entities.
 * Fixed categories related problem in list content type (Zikula 2 only).
 * Added import for `Response` class used in docblocks (#1205).